Port of London: Dockhands

-By 1900, the wharves and docks were receiving about 7.5 million tons of cargo each; an inevitable result of the extending reach of the British Empire.
-Of course, because of its size and grandeur, the Port was a place of work for many labourers in late 19th and early 20th century London.
+By 1900, the wharves and docks were receiving about 7.5 million tons of cargo each, an inevitable result of the extending reach of the British Empire.
+Of course, because of its size and grandeur, the Port was a place of work for many labourers in late 19th- and early 20th-century London.
 While most of the dockers were casual labourers, there were skilled stevedores who loaded ships, and lightermen who unloaded cargo from moored boats via barges.
 While these specific dockhands found regular work, the average dockhand lived day to day, hoping he would be hired whenever a ship came in.
-Many times these workers would actually bribe simply for a day's work; and a day's work could be 24 hours of continuous labouring.
+Many times these workers would actually bribe simply for a day's work, and a day's work could be 24 hours of continuous labouring.
 In addition, the work itself was incredibly dangerous.
 A docker would suffer a fatal injury from falling cargo almost every week during 1900, and non-fatal injuries were even more frequent.

-The London dockers handled exotic imports such as precious stones, African ivory, Indian spices, and Jamaican rum that they could never dream of purchasing themselves, and so robberies were very common on the London docks.
+The London dockers handled exotic imports such as precious stones, African ivory, Indian spices, and Jamaican rum that they could never dream of purchasing themselves, so robberies were very common on the London docks.
 Dockers would leave work with goods hidden under their clothes, and robbers would break into warehouses at night.
 While tobacco, pineapples, bearskins, and other goods were all targets of thievery, the most common transgression was stealing to drink.
 Many reports from the early 20th century detail dockers stealing bottles of brandy or gin and drinking rather than working.
 More often than not, the consequences were harsh.
 Five weeks of hard labour for one bottle of Hennessy brandy was not unheard of.

 These conditions eventually spurred Ben Tillett to lead the London Dock strike of 1889.
 The workers asked for only a minuscule increase in payment, but foremen initially refused.
 Over time the strike grew and eventually helped to draw attention to the poor conditions of London dockhands.
 The strike also revitalized the British Trades Union movement, leading to the betterment of labourers across London.